jcf/ansible-dotfiles/README.md

 # dotfiles

+These dotfiles are my own, and I'm constantly making changes.
+As such they're **unstable**.
+They might not work on your computer, after some amount of setup.
+If you want to try them out please feel free, but bear in mind I won't be able to support you in getting started.

 This repository will help you get setup with ZSH and decent development environment for a number of programming languages.